sigstore/scaffolding/README.md

 to start up Fulcio.

-This ‘**createcerts**’ job just creates the pieces mentioned above and creates a Secret containing the following keys:
+This ‘**createcerts**’ job just creates the pieces mentioned above and creates two Secrets, one called `fulcio-secrets` containing the following keys:

 * cert - Root Certificate
 * private - Private key
 * password - Password to use for decrypting the private key
+* public - Public key

+We also create another secert that just holds the public information called `pubkeysecret` that has two keys:

+* cert - Root Certificate
 * public - Public key

 And as seen already above, we modify the Deployment to not start the Pod until